-If a torque wrench is not available when installing a spark plug, a good estimate of the correct torque is 1/4-1/2 turn past finger tight.
+If a torque wrench is not available when installing a spark plug, a good estimate of the correct torque is 1/4- 1/2 turn past finger tight.
 However, the spark plug should be tightened to the specified torque as soon as possible.

-- 4. Install the spark plug cap. - 5.
-Install the cowling.
+3. Install the spark plug cap.

-Engine oil and oil filter ele-
+Engine oil and oil filter element